 Within the Android Lost app, you can request administrator rights, see what security levels that have been set on the device (which one cannot change within the app itself), buy the premium version, and a couple other features.

 From time to time, our support team gets asked why we classify Android Lost and other monitor apps like it.
 We have addressed this in a blog we published two years ago entitled, Spyware installed on Android devices to stalk domestic abuse victims.
 Monitor apps share much of the same features as the more threatening category, spyware.
 Both have a potential to be used to spy on unsuspecting victims; therefore, our stance is that users need to know about their presence.

 Whitelist monitor apps with ease

-If you are someone who knowingly installed one of these monitoring apps on your mobile device for its capabilities in the event it is lost or stolen and are annoyed Malwarebytes Anti-Malware Mobile is detecting it, whitelisting is an easy solution.
+If you are someone who knowingly installed one of these monitoring apps on your mobile device for its capabilities in the event it is lost or stolen and are annoyed Malwarebytes for Android is detecting it, whitelisting is an easy solution.